 For anyone interested in history, Honister Slate Quarry is just eight miles away beyond Crummock Water and Buttermere, which offers a unique insight into the old mining lifestyle that existed in these valleys – and Muncaster Castle, Dalmain and Hutton-in-the-Forest are all nearby historic houses, each with fascinating stories to tell.

 The picturesque village of Lorton is only 2 miles away to the North and offers pub food and excellent tennis court facilities.
-Further afield, head towards the West Coast of Cumbria for the Maryport Aquarium, the beautiful coastal village of St. Bees, which is the start of the Coast to Coast walk, and Whitehaven with its regenerated harbour front.
+Further afield, head towards the West Coast of Cumberland for the Maryport Aquarium, the beautiful coastal village of St. Bees, which is the start of the Coast to Coast walk, and Whitehaven with its regenerated harbour front.